 Protocols will follow standards from the International Metagenomics and Microbiome Standards Alliance (IMMSA), the MetaSUB Consortium, the F.D.A.’s Sequencing Quality Control Consortium, and optimized protocols from the fantastic Earth Microbiome Project (EMP) and the exciting eXtreme Microbiome Project (XMP).
 We also work with studies on extreme urban sites like the Gowanus Canal, in a project called the Brooklyn Bioreactor, and also the dynamics of urban bee hives in the Holobiont Urbanism project with the Playful Systems (Slavin) Lab at MIT.

 HOW TO JOIN:

 Get a hands-on experience by contributing samples from your home or city!
-Donors to this project will be sent a swab kit automatically, but you can also request one without making a gift by filling out this form.
+Donors to this project will be sent a swab kit automatically.

 WHERE DOES THE MONEY GO?